Woolly-at-EBI/BlueCloudMetadataEnhancement/docs/script_documentation.md

 Smaller scripts/utilities focused on different aspects
 * get ENA sample data
 * run latitude and longitude points against shapefiles to generate hit files
-  * multiple shapefile each with specific attributes
+  * multiple shapefiles each with specific attributes
-  * some "category" overlaps e.g. 4 different ones inform on
+  * some "category" overlaps, e.g. four different ones inform on
 * analysis scripts to merge and combine the above attributes
 *  a script to read files generated above to create formatted metadata for submission to the clearinghouse.

-These scripts were also used to explore the data and space, hence there were dead-end, thus deprecated scripts as well functions, sorry.
+These scripts were also used to explore the data and space, hence there were dead-end, thus deprecated scripts and functions, sorry.

 ## Table of documentation, the high level docs from pydocs for each script
 | Script                                       | Language | Description                                                                                                                                                                                                                                                                                                      |